Dior: 21st century

 In 2016, Maria Grazia Chiuri was named the women's artistic director for Dior.
 In April 2016 a new Dior flagship boutique opened in San Francisco, with a party hosted by Jaime King.
 In 2017, Dior renovated and expanded its Madrid store.
 The brand celebrated the opening of the new boutique in a masked ball attended by a number of Spanish celebrities like Alejandro Gómez Palomo.

 In March 2018, Kim Jones was named the men's artistic director for the house.
 Under his management Dior has made several high profile streetwear collaborations.
 Jones first show for Dior featured American artist and designer Brian Donnelly, a.k.a.
 KAWS.
 Thereafter followed collaborations with Raymond Pettibon, 1017 ALYX 9SM, Yoon Ahn, Hajime Sorayama, Daniel Arsham, Sacai and most recently Shawn Stussy, creator of the legendary streetwear brand Stüssy.

 In October 2019, Dior apologized to China for using a map of China that excluded Taiwan.

+A counterfeit Dior 30 Montaigne Flap Bag in the Dior Oblique Jacquard canvas at a thrift shop in California in 2026.

 In October 2021, Dior appointed Francis Kurkdjian as its new creative director of perfume.

 On 11 March 2022, 30 Avenue Montaigne has once again opened its doors to the public.
 The property was closed for two years for a major renovation led by architect Peter Marino.
 Historically, 30 Avenue Montaigne is the place where Christian Dior showcased his first collection.

 In January 2023, it was announced Delphine Arnault would assume the role of chairperson and CEO, beginning in February.

 On August 6, 2025, Dior opened Dior Spa New York, its first permanent spa in the United States, located on the top floor of the newly renovated House of Dior flagship at Madison Avenue and 57th Street in Manhattan.
 The interior was designed by architect Peter Marino, and the space is scented with a custom fragrance by Dior perfumer Francis Kurkdjian.

 In June 2024, one of its subsidiaries, Manufactures Dior SRL, was put in judicial administration in Italy after being accused of having sub-contracted work to Chinese equity firms that would mistreat employees.

-In 2025, Jonathan Anderson was appointed as Dior’s new Creative Director of women's, men's and haute couture collections of the house, succeeding Kim Jones & Maria Grazia Chiuri.